A simple in situ hybridization technology using proprietary DNA probes for rapid visualization of mRNA target expression.

 - Detects Epstein-Barr Virus in Reed-Sternberg (RS) Cells

-- Used as a tool diagnose nasopharyngeal carcinoma
+- Used as a tool to diagnose nasopharyngeal carcinoma

-- Used as a tool diagnose infectious mononucleosis, lymphoid/non-lymphoid tumors associated with Epstein-Barr viral infection
+- Used as a tool to diagnose infectious mononucleosis and lymphoid/non-lymphoid tumors associated with Epstein-Barr viral infection

 Staining CMV infected lung cells